Tarun-03/AI-Finance-Controller/README.md

 ## 24. Project objective in one sentence

 > **AI Finance Controller is an agentic AI platform that automates financial reconciliation and exception investigation while combining RAG, deterministic finance policies, guardrails, and human-in-the-loop approval to make financial operations faster, explainable, and auditable.**

----

-## License

-Add the appropriate license for your repository if required.